KSP-CKAN/CKAN/Spec.md

 - `overwrite`: A boolean value, if set to true, then this allows files to be overwritten during install, even if those files are from another mod.
+- `optional`: A boolean value.
+If set to true, this component is considered optional.
+Defaults to false.
+- `description`: A human readable description of this component.
+  Recommeded for any optional sections.

 An example set of install directives, including one that overwrites parts of `OtherMod` (if installed) is shown below: